Section 4000 Students

 A. Internet Safety Measures

-5. Provide supervision and monitoring of student Internet use by ENCSD staff.
+7. Staff Supervision: Provide supervision and monitoring of student internet use by ENCSD staff.

 B. Internet Safety Education

-ENCSD shall provide age-appropriate internet safety training, including:
+ENCSD shall provide age-appropriate internet safety training as part of the standard course of study, including:

-• Awareness of deepfakes, misinformation, and media literacy to help students critically evaluate online content
+• Deepfakes and Media Literacy: Education on deepfakes, misinformation, and media literacy to help students critically evaluate online content.

 IV.
 Bullying and Harassment Prevention